MileHacker Logo

 • Many public facilities include ramps and elevators.

-• Research barrier-free modes of transport for smooth movement.
+• Research barrier-free means of transportation for smooth movement.

 Helpful Tip

 Carry a small plastic bag for trash.
-Public trash bins are not always readily available within Japan, and this helps with waste until you find one.
+Public trash bins are not always readily available in Japan, and this helps with waste until you find one.

 Cultural Immersion Experiences